The resource theory of nonclassicality of channel assemblages: Outlook

 In this work we have fleshed out the details of a resource theory of channel assemblages in channel EPR scenarios under local operations and shared randomness as free operations.
 We have explored the general case of channel EPR scenarios, and also the particular ones that come from changing the system type of Bob's input and output systems, denoted by Bob-with-input EPR scenarios and measurement-device-independent EPR scenarios.
 In all cases we specified a semidefinite program that tests resource conversion under LOSR operations, and found curious properties of the resource pre-order.

 Looking forward, there are plenty of questions one may tackle.
-One relevant from a quantum information perspective is how to leverage this framework to define resource monotones that can quantify how useful an assemblage is as a resource for specific quantum information processing and communication tasks.
+In this paper, we approached the problem of characterizing the preorder of assemblages using SDPs.
+Indeed, the SDPs we derive can in principle give {\em complete} information about the preorder of resources.
+One relevant question from a quantum information perspective is how to leverage this framework to define resource monotones that can quantify how useful an assemblage is as a resource for specific quantum information processing and communication tasks.
 From a foundational perspective, there are also various curiosities one may pursue.
 One pertains to how the pre-order of post-quantum resources changes from one scenario to another.
 For example, one can map a Bob-with-input assemblage to a correlation in a Bell scenario by performing a measurement on Bob's system: could there exist a map (given by a fixed measurement) that takes two incomparable assemblages into the same post-quantum correlation?
 How can we phrase and pursue the question for the cases of channel EPR scenarios and MDI EPR scenarios?
 What valuable insights about nature can such EPR scenarios give us?